-Are you feeling unwell or do you have new or worsening health symptoms?
+Are you feeling unwell or do you have new or worsening COVID-19 symptoms?

-If yes, stay home and avoid public spaces, including work, school/child care, and shopping.
+If yes, stay home or go home immediately and avoid public spaces including work, school/child care, and shopping.
+Book a COVID-19 test.
+You and your family are required to isolate while awaiting your test result.